ApiLogicServer/Docs/docs/Sample-AI.md

 ## 3. Customize

-Projects are designed for customization, using standards: Python, frameworks (e.g., Flask, SQLAlchemy), and your IDE.
+Projects are designed for customization, using standards: Python, frameworks (e.g., Flask, SQLAlchemy), and your IDE for code editing and debugging.

 To explore, let's customize this project.
-To speed things up, follow this procedure:
+To speed things up, instead of the normal procedure of declaring rules in your IDE, follow this procedure:

 1. Stop the Server